azimmerman17/HTML-Restaurant-Menu/README.md

 # Activity: Restaurant Menu

-Activity for Nc State Coding Bootcamp, content is designed for learning and practice.
+Activity for NC State Software Devlopment Bootcamp, content is designed for learning and practice.

 ALL CONTENT IS FICTIONAL